amonjerro/amonjerro/README.md

 Hi all, I'm Eduardo, a programmer from Peru.

 I mostly work on NodeJS and Python.
-The projects I'm interested in are either silly game projects I make, simulations or procedural generation and machine learning.
+The projects I'm interested in are either game projects I make, simulations or procedural generation and machine learning.

 I try to update rather frequently, but usually when I'm done with an idea (or lose interest in it), it's likely the repo will remain untouched from then on.